Being Proactive with Allergies:

 Spring’s humidity also brings high quantities of mold spores in bathrooms, kitchens, basements, or any areas with high moisture.
 Check under sinks, around bathrooms, in closets on outside walls, and under the doormat.
 Clean and remove any mold and keep an eye on humidity levels in your home (below 50% recommended) to keep mold from returning.
 Repair any leaks and make sure areas have proper ventilation.

-Are you ready for spring allergies?
+Are you ready for spring allergies in Jacksonville?
 Schedule an appointment today with the Allergy & Asthma Specialist of North Florida to make sure you’re prepared.
 Call us today at 904-730-4870 or request an appointment online.